 For students on the with Industry programme, it is the student's responsibility to secure a year in industry role.
+Employer led activities provide a platform for students to engage with organisations who are recruiting students for year in industry roles.
 When a Placement Student starts a year in industry, they will be required to complete health and safety documents and confirm they have completed a formal induction process no later than the 2nd week of placement.